wp-papi/wp-papi.github.io/src/docs/types/page.md

 show_page_attributes | no       | Show page attributes dropdown.
 Default is `true`, since `3.1.0`
 sort_order           | no       | The sort order number of the page type standard_type        | no       | True or false if standard page type should be displayed on `Add New Page` when `parent_post` query string exists or when you want to hide standard page when a post type only has one page type, like `only_page_type` filter. template             | no       | The template file to render.
 This can be both dot templates `pages.article` or `pages/article.php`.
-Extension is not required.
-Dot templates and extension requirement does only exists in 2.3.0 and above. thumbnail           | no       | The thumbnail image that should appear on the add new page
+Extension is not required. thumbnail            | no       | The thumbnail image that should appear on the add new page

 ```javascript
 /**